-We're interested in hosting open-minded, family friendly volunteers with mutual interests to lend a hand.
+We're interested in hosting open-minded and kind volunteers to lend a hand.
 Our home and land is not a working farm; it is an oasis of creativity and compassion.
 This rural location is about 20 minutes from world renowned University of Florida.
 We are a half mile down a dirt road.
 Nearest store is 2.5 miles away.
 The city is a scenic 20 minute drive away with plenty of restaurants, museums, etc. We go to town a couple of times a week, so don't worry about being stuck in the woods the whole time you're here!
 That said, we are "stay-at-home" types and if you like to be on-the-go, you may prefer your own transportation while you're here.

-Jim (49) and Darla (41) have been married 10 years and have a 9 year old daughter.
+Jim (50) and Darla (42) have been married 10 years and have a 10 year old daughter.
 Jim is an electronic & post-punk musician (Ableton, Maschine, vintage synths), loves chess, politics, and philosophy.
 His longterm goal is to have a music studio at home.
 Darla is a visual artist (henna/mehandi, crochet), teacher, and homemaker.
 She also enjoys cooking and being in nature.
 Mimi (grandmother) is a political scientist with Chopra Center University certifications to teach Primordial Sound Meditation and Perfect Health, an Ayurdevedic lifestyle course.
-Papa Phil (grandfather) is staying with us for a little while this year.
-He is a gentle and spiritual artist, old soul, and lots of fun to talk to!

 Hilfe bei Ökoprojekten